philc/book-notes/engineering/working in public - nadia eghbal.md

     contributions.
 * Clubs
   * Many users are also contributors.
 Common in niche or very technical tools.
-  * "Clubs are similar to meetup or hobby groups: they attract a narrow group of users, who then also become contributors because they have higher context for the project's activity and feel a sense of affinity to the group.
-Clubs may not have a wide reach, but they're loved and built by a group of enthusiasts."
+  * "Clubs may not have a wide reach, but they're loved and built by a group of enthusiasts."
   * Sticky (long retention of maintainers), but not magnetic (low attraction of new maintainers).
 * Toys
   * Personal projects.
 May be popular and cool, but no one is relying on them.
 Like tech demos.
 * Stadiums
   * Few maintainers, highly centralized stewardship.
   * This model is becoming increasingly common.
-  * Structure encourages one-to-many, rather than many-to-many, interaction patterns.
+  * The structure encourages one-to-many, rather than many-to-many, interaction patterns.
-* "If we think about who supplies labor to an open source project, it's 'expensive' to onboard new maintainers, because maintenance often requires knowledge that isn't easily externalized to others.
+* It's expensive to onboard new maintainers because "maintenance often requires knowledge that isn't easily externalized to others.
 So newcomers tend to make casual contributions, instead of pitching in on more complex tasks around project management."
 * "By making it easier to contribute, or reducing technical scope, maintainers might move their projects from a stadium to a federation model."
-* Node.js's strategy on attracting new contributors:
-  * "The purpose of Node.js's contribution policy is to gain contributors, to retain them as much as possible, and to use a much larger and growing contributor base to manage the corresponding influx of contributions... avoid creating big decision hierarchies.
-Instead, invest in a broad, growing and empowered contributorship that can make progress without intervention."
 * "Centralized communities operate on the basis of limited attention.
 As proprietors of their communities, creators must manage user demand on their own.
 As a result, they tend to rely more heavily on automation, distributed user-to-user support, and the aggressive elimination of noise.